eduardoprado1369/car-shop/README.md

 * DELETE
   * `/cars/:id` -> deletes a car
   * `/motorcycle/:id` -> deletes a motorcycle

+# How to run the tests and coverage
+* To run the tests:
+  `npm run test:mocha`
+* To run the test coverage:
+  `npm run test:coverage`

 <br>
 * This project was developed during the Back-end module of Trybe's Web Development Course.